Voljega/ExoDOSConverter/README.md

 ## The Tool

-The original aim of this tool was to convert any selection of games of the eXoDOS collection to emulationstation / basic dosbox for linux format, so that in can be used on Retropie on any other like minded distribution.
+The aim of this tool is to convert any selection of games of the supported collection to emulationstation / basic dosbox (or lr-dosbox-pure) for linux format, so that in can be used on Retropie on any other like minded distribution.
 As the project evolved it now covers different collections, distributions and/or formats.

 The conversion should cover the following :